liuruiyang98/Jittor-MLP/README.md

 from models_jittor import ResMLPForImageClassification as ResMLP_jt
 from models_jittor import MLPMixerForImageClassification as MLPMixer_jt
 from models_jittor import ViP as ViP_jt
+from models_jittor import S2MLPv2 as S2MLPv2_jt
+from models_jittor import ConvMixer as ConvMixer_jt

 model_jt = MLPMixer_jt(
     image_size=(224,112),